KTH-dESA/PopCluster/README.md

 ### Supplementary material

+* An academic publication supporting the methodology is available [here](https://www.mdpi.com/1996-1073/12/7/1395)

 * An example is available [here](Equatorial%20Guinea%20example%20case).

 * Any questions or bug reports can be submitted here or on in the [OnSSET forum](https://groups.google.com/forum/m/#!forum/onsset)